Friction

 Summary

-I designed and launched Edenred USA's first Fleet Card platform, taking it from concept to live in 13 months.
+I designed and launched Edenred USA's first Fleet Card platform, taking it from concept to live in under a year.
 Built with VISA, it enabled real-time spending controls, opened a new market for the company, and converted more than 200 businesses.

 The Problem